 - Do competitors already offer this content ungated?
 If your competitors are offering the same content without a gate, then adding a form to your version can put you at a competitive disadvantage.

 - Does the content provide enough value to be gated?
-Some content, such as a photograph, isn’t valuable enough to be gated.
 Make sure that your content is providing significant value to your prospects before you ask them for their contact information.
 Think 10-page ebook, research report, or free trial in this case.

 - What information do you require to produce a quality lead?
 A long form creates friction and reduces the chances that prospects will convert.
 What is the minimum amount of information you need to nurture a lead?